Alice's Restaurant (film): Cameos and special appearances

 The real Alice Brock makes a number of cameo appearances in the film.
 In the scene where Ray and friends are installing insulation, she is wearing a brown turtleneck top and has her hair pulled into a ponytail.
 In the Thanksgiving dinner scene, she is wearing a bright pink blouse.
 In the wedding scene, she is wearing a Western-style dress.
 She declined an offer to portray herself in the film.
+The real Ray and Alice appear in a black-and-white film within the film (being watched by the fictional Ray and Alice).
+Guthrie's real-life co-defendant Richard Robbins appears (in blue shirt, with mustache) outside Woody's hospital room right before the funeral.

-Stockbridge police chief William Obanhein ("Officer Obie") plays himself in the film, explaining to Newsweek magazine that making himself look like a fool was preferable to having somebody else make him look like a fool.
+Stockbridge police chief William Obanhein ("Officer Obie") plays himself in the film; he explained to Newsweek magazine that making himself look like a fool was preferable to having somebody else make him look like a fool.
 Judge James E. Hannon, who presided over the littering trial, also appears as himself in the film.
 Many of Guthrie's real-life associates in Stockbridge made appearances as extras, and Penn, who himself had a home in Stockbridge, spent time living among them in an effort to grasp their lifestyle.
 Guthrie and all of the extras were housed at the same hotel during filming of scenes outside Stockbridge, but Guthrie received star treatment; a limousine was provided for Guthrie each morning while the others had to find their own transportation for filming.
 This strained the relations between Guthrie and his friends for many years.
 Much of the film was recorded in Stockbridge.